iRedSC/commandpy/README.md

 ---
 ## Parser

-Compy uses a very simple parser that outputs based on a few simple rules:
+Commandpy uses a very simple parser that outputs based on a few simple rules:

  - Arguments are split by spaces.
  - "Quotes" will keep everything inside of them intact.